 - Various medical conditions can lead to generalized swelling or edema of the brain.
 These are an acute liver failure, hypertensive encephalopathy, the state of ischemic-anoxia etc.

-- There can be an increase in the venous pressure leading to increasing in the ICP.
+- There can be an increase in the venous pressure leading to increase in the ICP.
 Heart failure, obstruction of superior mediastinal or jugular veins or venous sinus thrombosis can lead to increased venous pressure.

 - Certain conditions cause obstruction of the CSF flow, such as hydrocephalus, extensive meningeal disease etc.